 1. Preparation of Application

-2. Submission of application with requisite Consent Fee to Regional Office of jurisdiction
+2. Submission of application with requisite Consent Fee to the Regional Office of jurisdiction

 3. Receipt of CTE application